 - Why Is Amsterdam The Capital Of The Netherlands?

 - 45 Interesting Facts About Amsterdam (Fully Explained)

 - 12 Best Amsterdam Canals Facts You Didn’t Know

-Amsterdam is among the most charming, beautiful, and strikingly unique cities in the world.
-Its quaint beauty is far too often overlooked for bigger and flashier cities in western and central Europe.
+Amsterdam is among the most charming, beautiful, and unique cities in the world.
+Its quaint beauty is often overlooked by bigger and flashier cities in western and central Europe.

-However, I hope that by reading this you now know "why is Amsterdam famous" and "what is Amsterdam famous for".
-This must-have ensured that Amsterdam is at the top of your list for cities to visit.
+However, I hope that by reading this, you now know what Amsterdam is known and famous for.
+This must-have ensured that Amsterdam is on the top of your list for cities to visit.

 Hopefully, thanks to this article, you know which places to visit during your visit to Amsterdam!